emirotin/resin-watch/README.md

-# Resin.io -- Simple tty.js
+# Resin.io -- Simple Digitizer Kiosk

 ## How it works

-This demo spawns a tty.js [https://github.com/chjj/tty.js/] based webterminal and so that you can execute commands within the raspberrypi container.
+This demo uses a JSON endpoint and variable provided as environment variables to display digits on your screen.

+This work is based on the blogpost at http://blogs.wcode.org/2013/09/howto-boot-your-raspberry-pi-into-a-fullscreen-browser-kiosk/

 ## How to use